MinnPost/minnpost-documentation/ssl/renewal.md

 ## Getting the certificate files

+We don't currently have a host that will sell us an SSL certificate.
+We can purchase one from any number of vendors, but hopefully won't have to do this.

+### If we have a zip file of a wildcard certificate

 With our current host, we can submit a support ticket to request the files, or we can email them and they can upload them to a secure file site.
 Basically, don't do it over email.

 We receive a zip file with these contents: